 Reuben Warshowsky: I do.

-Norma Rae Webster: I was gonna get you a tie clip or some shaving lotion, but I didn't know what you'd like.
+Norma Rae Webster: I was gonna buy you a tie clip or some shaving lotion or something, but I didn't know what you'd like.

 Reuben Warshowsky: Norma, what I've had from you has been sumptuous.

 [they shake hands, and stare long and hard at each other before Reuben gets in his packed up car and drives away]

 Reuben Warshowsky: I know the first time you're in is bad.
 It comes with the job.
 I saw a pregnant women on a picket line get hit in the stomach with a club.
 I saw a boy of 16 shot in the back.
 I saw a guy blown to hell and back when he tried to start his car in the morning.
 You just got your feet wet on this one.